More than 30 tornadoes reportedly struck several states as severe weather swept across the South, leaving at least 7 dead - KTVZ

 “We could have been gone, y’all,” Brown says in a Facebook video.
 “We had to run for cover.
 We had to go run and jump in the closet.”

+Selma Mayor James Perkins Jr. asked residents to conserve water as their treatment facilities are affected by the power outages.

+“We’ve got to layer up and get ready,” Perkins said as temperatures in the area began to fall, with overnight lows over the next several days to dip below freezing.

-The storms inflicted damage throughout the Southeast region, with more than 130 damaging wind reports recorded across states from Mississippi to Virginia.
-Governors in Alabama and Georgia both declared states of emergency in stricken areas to assist with rescue and cleanup efforts.
+Governors in Alabama and Georgia both declared states of emergency in stricken areas to help with rescue and cleanup efforts.

 “We always keep in mind that while weather events are intriguing from a scientific perspective, they can result in deep and lasting impacts to people.
 Our thoughts are with those impacted by today’s severe weather,” the National Weather Service in Birmingham said in a tweet.

-Due to the storms’ extensive impact on some roads in Georgia, 15 students at a middle school in an southern Atlanta suburb have been unable to go home and remained sheltered on school grounds Thursday night, according to their school system.
+Due to the storms’ extensive impact on some roads in Georgia, some students had been unable to leave four middle schools south of Atlanta, according to their school system Thursday night.

-“Many of these remaining students live in areas not yet accessible due to debris in roadways,” Griffin-Spalding County School System said in a social media post late Thursday.

-“They will be supervised and cared for until reunited with their families,” who may pick them up from the district’s central office after showing identification, the district said.
+By Friday morning, more than two dozen students were reunited with their families, Griffin-Spalding County School System said in a social media post, after being required to shelter on school grounds because storm debris had blocked access to roadways.

 “When you start getting onto the roads, there’s going to be no way to get to where you’re going,” said T.J.
 Imberger, Spalding County public works director.